 A Brief History of the Royal Hudson

-However, they didn’t get their name until 1939, after King George VI and Queen Elizabeth took a month long tour of Canada on a special 12-car train.
-As the story goes, King George was so impressed by the steam engine’s performance, he gave them the “royal” designation — the only time a train outside the UK received such an honor.
+However, they didn’t get their name until 1939, after King George VI and Queen Elizabeth took a month-long tour of Canada on a special 12-car train.
+As the story goes, King George was so impressed by the steam engine’s performance, he gave them the “royal” designation — the only time a train outside the United Kingdom received such an honor.

 For about 20 years, the Royal Hudson trains enjoyed distinguished service across the country, up until the late 1950s.
 At that time, diesel trains began to replace steam, as they were faster and more efficient.
 Using steam trains for longer passenger service was phased out in exchange for freight or commuter routes.